Bakahr/build-scripts/README.md

 This script exists so I can reinstall Windows with zero pain, zero bloat, and max efficiency.

-If you break something, blame Microsoft.
+If you break something, blame yourself.
 If it works, buy me a coffee. ☕😎

 ---